SUKANTHEN/DataBerry_Cluster/README.md

 # DataBerry Cluster
+## - Making Digital World a Safer Place for humanity

 DataBerry Cluster offers wide range of APIs pertaining to multiple domains primarily built on core vision of problem solving.